Dr Raphael Bar, BR Consulting, formerly with Teva, Israel

 In addition, PDG harmonisation does not include upcoming important pharmacopoeias like Indian and Chinese Pharmacopoeias.

-This Education Course will discuss these issues and provides support in order to successfully deal with compendial methods and their differences.
+This Live Online Training will discuss these issues and provides support in order to successfully deal with compendial methods and their differences.

 But what are the differences and how to deal with quality standards and test methods if products are manufactured and released for different markets?

-This Education Course addresses employees and managers from Quality Control Labs.
+This Live Online Training addresses employees and managers from Quality Control Labs.
 It also addresses colleagues working in Quality Assurance and Regulatory Affairs department.

 Session 1: Introduction to Pharmacopoeial Testing

-Structure, General Methods and challenges of EP and USP and their enforcement
+Structure, General Methods and Challenges of Ph.
+Eur. / Structure, Monographs and Activities of USP

 - The USP approach: Single Testing